macgibbons/sql-professional/book-3-carnival-transactions/chapters/TRIGGERS.md

 ## Practice: Carnival

-1. Create a trigger for when a new Sales record is added, if there is no purchase date provided, sets it to one day in the future.
+1. Create a trigger for when a new Sales record is added, set the purchase date to 3 days from the current date.
-1. On any update to the Sales table, if the pickup date is on before the purchase date, create a trigger that will set the purchase date to 3 days in the future.
+1. Create a trigger for updates to the Sales table.
+If the pickup date is on or before the purchase date, set the pickup date to 7 days after the purchase date.
+If the pickup date is less than 7 days out from the purchase date, day 4 additional days to the pickup date.